Rumpunzel/rpg-thingy/gear.md

 - **Clumsy:** Weapon rating is halved (rounded down) when attacking with this weapon
 - **Deadly:** If you rolled a **6,** you may treat this weapon's rating as if it were **1** greater
 - **Defensive:** Full weapon rating for defending with [Intuition](Approaches#intuition)
-- **Missile:** Only usable while also wielding a bow asset with weapon rating of at least **1**
-- **Ranged:** No Morale damage for your team when attacking and if weapon rating is not enough to succeed
+- **Missile:** No Morale damage for your team when attacking and if weapon rating is not enough to succeed
 - **Reach:** May add weapon rating as dice for [Maneuver](Skills#maneuver) [Positioning](conflict#positioning) using [Reason](Approaches#reason)
 - **Refined:** Requires **1** additional success when creating and repairing
 - **Tactical:** Boons created by Maneuver during Positioning using this weapon's extra **Reach** dice, are [enduring](Boons-&-Banes#enduring-boons--banes)